Skip to content

 Invariants

 Just like Aggregates and Entities, Domain Services can also have invariants.
-These invariants are used to validate the state of the aggregates passed to the service method.
-Unlike in Aggregates though, invariants in Domain Services typically deal with validations that span across multiple aggregates.
+These invariants validate the state of the aggregates passed to the service method.
+Unlike in Aggregates, invariants in Domain Services typically deal with validations that span across multiple aggregates.

 Note